-Researchers conclusions suggest that bacteria present in infected gums can become loose and move throughout the body through the bloodstream.
-Once bacteria reaches the arteries, they can irritate them in the same way that they irritate gum tissue causing arterial plaque, which can cause hardening and affect blood-flow.
+Researchers' conclusions suggest that bacteria present in infected gums can become loose and move throughout the body through the bloodstream.
+Once bacteria reach the arteries, they can irritate them in the same way that they irritate gum tissue causing arterial plaque, which can cause hardening and affect blood-flow.

 Dental plaque is the primary cause of gum disease.
 Bacteria found in plaque produce enzymes and toxins which injure the gums.
 Injured gums turn red, swell and bleed easily.